-The concept of cloud-native solutions involves breaking up company services into smaller pieces or “microservices.”
+The concept of cloud-native solutions involves breaking up company services into smaller pieces or “.”
 Microservices are small, autonomous services that work in concert to fulfill a single and more complex business purpose.

 Professional data management consultants will design, implement, and deploy these microservices independently of one another while coordinating their intercommunication via APIs.
 These services are lightweight and stateless.
 So, they can scale out horizontally across multiple servers for greater capacity.